| Written by Mark Buzinkay

 Identification and Location of Vehicles: The Essential Parts

 The efficiency of RoRo car operations in car terminals largely depends on the precision of vehicle identification and location.
-Given the high volume of vehicles processed daily, the challenge lies in accurately tracking each unit throughout its journey in the terminal to avoid time-costly searches and reparking of vehicles.
+Given the high volume of vehicles processed daily, the challenge lies in accurately tracking each unit throughout its journey in the terminal to avoid time-consuming searches and vehicle reparking.

 Accurate identification and precise location are critical for several reasons:

-• Efficiency: Quick identification and location of vehicles reduce processing times.
+• Efficiency: Quick vehicle identification and location reduce processing times.
 Handling drivers know exactly where "their" cars are located, identifying them on the walk.

 • Inventory Management: Accurate tracking ensures proper inventory control and space utilisation.
 Car park managers know in real-time exactly which car when arrived and what the status of that car is.